 Throughout the years, DLD has helped develop a market for 13 creators, resulting in the presentation of 43 works in 157 cities around the world.

 Currently, the company supports the work of its artistic director Frédérick Gravel, and of its founder, Daniel Léveillé.
-Also, DLD is currently promotes the creations of Nicolas Cantin, Ellen Furey et Malik Nashad Sharpe, Catherine Gaudet, Stéphane Gladyszewski and Étienne Lepage.
+Also, DLD is currently promotes the creations of Nicolas Cantin, Alix Dufresne, Ellen Furey, Catherine Gaudet, Stéphane Gladyszewski and Étienne Lepage.
 Occasionally, the company supports other artists on specific projects.